NRWLDev/changelog-gen/docs/configuration.md

   _**[optional]**_<br />
   **default**: False

-  Enforce strict rules based on RFC-2119 and error if non conforming parser or serialisers are configured.
+  Enforce strict rules based on SemVer 2.0.0 and error if non conforming parser or serialisers are configured.

 ## Post processing